simplesamlphp/simplesamlphp-module-oidc/CONFORMANCE_TEST.md

 docker-compose up
 ```

-This will startup the Java conformance app and a MongoDB server.
+This will start up the Java conformance app and a MongoDB server.
 You'll need to configure a test.

 Visit https://localhost:8443/ and "Create a new plan".
 The Test Plan should be "OpenID Connect Core: Basic Certification Profile Authorization server test"